 It’s important to know what facilities the dive centre that you are considering has.
 Do they have a comfortable, air-conditioned classroom ?
 Tropical destinations are very popular for PADI IDCs, and you want to make sure you will be comfortable in the classroom as that’s where the majority of course time is spent.
 You should also find out where the confined water and open water training will take place.
 Does the centre have a pool, and how suitable for training is it ?
-If for example the pool is too shallow it would be problematic to teach something like a hover, or 5 point descent without touching the bottom, where plenty of depth is required – a purpose built dive pool is ideal, with at least 3 metres depth.
+If, for example, the pool is too shallow it would be problematic to teach something like a hover, or 5 point descent without touching the bottom, where plenty of depth is required – a purpose built dive pool is ideal, with at least 3 metres depth.
 The pool should also be well-maintained – you don’t want an ear infection in the middle of your training.
 There should also be good equipment washing facilities, with different tanks for different pieces of equipment – washing wetsuits and regulators in the same water is not ideal.
 The water for rinsing equipment should be clean and changed frequently.
 You should look for a PADI Career Development Centre – the top rating for a training centre – with a good reputation, and ask to see their facilities.

 Questions to ask: